Skip to main content

 Key Statistics for Retinoblastoma

-Overall, more than 9 out of 10 children in the United States with retinoblastoma are cured, but the outlook is not as good if the cancer has spread outside of the eye.
+Overall, more than 9 out of 10 children in the US with retinoblastoma are cured.
+Retinoblastoma that spreads outside of the eye can be harder to treat.

 American Cancer Society Emails